Echtzeitsysteme/Re.actionFramework/README.md

 cancer, diabetes or Alzheimer’s, where regulatory mechanisms of cells in an organism’s metabolism fail.
 This is made possible due to broad and highly specialized knowledge in biochemical contexts, obtained by computer-based simulations of diverse cell and enzyme interactions.
-This framework relies the tool [SimSG]https://github.com/Echtzeitsysteme/SimSG which performs the simulation of such interactions via the rule-based method.
+For example, the general-purpose tool [SimSG]https://github.com/Echtzeitsysteme/SimSG can perform the simulation of such interactions via the rule-based method.
 Herein, the behavior of complex biochemical process in a system is split into several reoccuring patterns, to be completely modeled and simulated by the use of pattern matching tools and the according model transformations.
 Already existent and well-established specifications such as Kappa or the BioNetGenLanguage provide extensive possibilities to model such systems and simulations employing domain-specific languages.
-Still, these have issues in terms of their usability and are to an extend unintuitive to use.
+Still, these have issues in terms of their usability and are, to an extend, unintuitive to use.
-In regard to those parameters the specification language Re.action, modeling rule-based simulations, and a corresponding framework for integrating it into the already existent simulation tool SimSG was developed and implemented.
+In regard to those parameters the new specification language Re.action and a corresponding framework for integrating it into the already existent simulation tool SimSG was developed and implemented.

 ### This repository provides the *Re.action* language including the necessary framework for integrating and using it with the Tool [SimSG](https://github.com/Echtzeitsysteme/SimSG).